 The landscape and the nature are astonishingly beautiful.
 For all you know, looking at the photos, it could be Ireland but the bright greenery and volcanic rock walls are the Azores’ signature.
 Since the Islands are volcanic everything is made of volcanic rock: from the sand on the few beaches to houses and jewelry.

 We ate cheese, drank beer out of tiny bottles and large pints, drove through a storm cloud with zero visibility (on several separate occasions), descended into the depths of an empty volcano, ate limpets, got lost, drank hot milk, jumped off of waterfalls, and hiked, well, everywhere we weren’t sure the car would be able to take us.
-As the weather was mostly cold and dreary the prospect of spending several hours on a boat exposing ourselves to even greater amount of elements didn’t appeal to us, hence we didn’t get to see the whales.
+As the weather was mostly cold and dreary the prospect of spending several hours on a boat exposing ourselves to an even greater amount of elements didn’t appeal to us, hence we didn’t get to see the whales.
 But that’s just one of the many reasons to go back.

 More photos can be found on Flickr here and if you are on Instagram the trip was also documented with the #XOAzores hashtag.